 What Makes a Good Wine Pairing: 10 Pairings You’ll Love

 So, what makes a good wine pairing?
 Consider this your cheat sheet, or your wine pairing guide.
-It’s tough to remember what goes with what—especially because there are dozens of wine types out there—so here are some tried and true wine pairings:
+It’s tough to remember what goes with what—especially because there are dozens of great wines out there—so here are some tried and true wine pairings:

 1. Chardonnay and Salmon

 Chardonnay is a great wine pairing with Salmon.
 A dry, medium-bodied Chardonnay pair great with light meats like fish and other seafood in flavorful sauces.

 2. Cabernet and Red Meat